About

 Welcome to my homepage!

-I am an Applied Scientist at AWS Neuron Science team in the Annapurna Labs, suppprting AWS Trainium/Inferentia chips.
+I am a Scientist at AWS Neuron Science team in the Annapurna Labs, working on the design and support of large-scale pretraining algorithms for AWS Trainium.
 I received my Ph.D. degree in Computer Science from Cornell University, advised by Chris De Sa.
 I’m also grateful to work with Vitaly Shmatikov on machine learning privacy.
 Prior to Cornell, I obtained bachelor degree in Mathematics (ZhiYuan Honors) from Shanghai Jiao Tong University, where I am fourtunate to be advised by John E. Hopcroft and Huan Long.